sbv6v/sbv6v/README.md

 <p align="left"
 <br> me and my friend notrat
 <p align="right"
-<br> idk why they is black and white filter im not virt
+<br> idk why they are black and white filter im not virt